sc13912/vmc-lattice-demo/README.md

 * [AWS CLI](https://aws.amazon.com/cli/) installed - for the deployment of VPC Lattice resources and applications using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
 * `eksctl` and `kubectl` installed - for the deployment of EKS applications.
 * Remember to use an AWS Region where VPC Lattice is supported.
+* Create a Connected VPC (for SDDC) at the same region as the VPC Lattice service network.
-* Deploy a VMware Cloud on AWS SDDC with a Connected VPC at the same region as the VPC Lattice service network.
+* Deploy a VMware Cloud on AWS SDDC (with 1 or 2 Linux VMs) at the same region as the VPC Lattice service network.

 &nbsp;